 Credit counsellors also cannot provide any legal protection.
 If a creditor has taken legal action against you for the purpose of debt repayment, your counsellor cannot stop them.
 They do not have that authority.

 If you’re worried about a creditor taking legal action against you, you should know that Ontario’s statute of limitations for credit card debt collection is two years.
 After you’ve passed that threshold, they cannot legally pursue collection actions.

 A consumer proposal is another strategy that helps you consolidate your credit card debt.
-However, this strategy is designed for anyone who has been declared insolvent.
-If you can’t use the previous debt solutions because of your financial situation, then a consumer proposal might be the right choice for you.
+If the previous debt solutions are not an option, then a consumer proposal might be the right choice for you.

 A consumer proposal is a formal, legally binding agreement made between you and all of your unsecured creditors.
 In this proposal, you are asking to pay these unsecured creditors a percentage of the total debts that you owe.
 You could reduce your debt total by up to 80%.
 You are also asking to extend your time to pay back your unsecured debts (including your credit card debt).
 With a consumer proposal, you have a maximum of 5 years to complete your consolidated payments to creditors.

 Licensed insolvency trustees are the only professionals that can file and administer consumer proposals.
 No one else.
 Your unsecured creditors will vote on whether or not they accept the terms of your proposal.
 If a majority of them accept, then the proposal goes into effect.
 The moment that your consumer proposal begins, all of your interest charges stop.
 All collection efforts and legal actions from your unsecured creditors must also stop.